ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 	* x: integer
 	* y: integer
 	* alue: float
-  * `quadrant` - represents the orientation for the dies on the wafer map (the layout of the values on the dies).
+  * `quadrant` - represents the orientation of the dies on the wafer map (the layout of the values on the dies).
 It can be represented by an Enum with the following values:
 	* TopLeft - ![Top Left Quadrant](./Resources/top_left.png)
 	* BottomLeft - ![Bottom Left Quadrant](./Resources/bottom_left.png)
 	* TopRight - ![Top Right Quadrant](./Resources/top_right.png)